NickStuckey/apartrue/README.md

 **Implementation Timeline**

+  *current bugs to fix*
+    - can't submit a new property with 'false' value for available
+    - complete numBedRooms dropdown in property form
+    - debug property form auto fill from store
+    - extract zipcode and neighborhood from google address object

   *Phase 1: backend and authentication* (2 days, W1 tuesday, wednesday) √
     - create new project √
     - create User model √